sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 Answer files created in Windows System Image Manager (Windows SIM) are associated with a particular Windows image.
 This enables validating the settings in the answer file to the settings available in the Windows image.
 However, because any answer file can be used to install any Windows image, if there are settings in the answer file for components that do not exist in the Windows image, those settings are ignored.

-Throughout the document we use 3 different answer files:
+This guide uses three different answer files:

 ![Three answer files](images\three-answer-files.png)